The Delta Invariant and Simultaneous Normalization for Families of Isolated Non-Normal Singularities: Semicontinuity of the Delta Invariant

 Before giving the proof, we'd like to comment on the result.
-A semicontinuity theorem in the algebraic setting was proved by Chiang-Hsieh and Lipman in \cite[Proposition 3.3]{CL06} with $(A,\fm)$ a normal local ring of any dimension (satisfying $A/\fm$ perfect and $A \to \hat A$ normal) under the assumption that (in our notation) the fibers $X_t$ and $(\oX)_t$, $t\in \Spec A$, are equidimensional and reduced.
+A semicontinuity theorem in the algebraic setting was proved by Chiang-Hsieh and Lipman in \cite[Proposition 3.3 and Theorem 4.1]{CL06} under several assumptions, including the following (in our notation): (i) $(A,\fm)$ is a normal local ring with perfect residue field, (ii) $A$ is complete, or $A$ is henselian and $R$ is a localization of a finitely generated $A$-algebra, or $A$ and $R$ are both analytic local rings, (iii) $R$ is a formally equidimensional Nagata ring, and (iv) the special fiber $X_s = \Spec R/\fm R$ is a reduced curve and every closed point of $X$ is contained in $X_s$.
 The authors prove that $\delta_{k(t)}(X_t)-\delta_{k(\eta)}(X_{\eta}) =\delta_{k(t)}((\ol{X})_t)$ for $t\in \Spec A$ (since $\Spec A$ has only one closed point, the semicontinuity holds only for generalizations to the generic point $\eta$).
-Apart from the fact that there is no restriction for dim A in \cite{CL06}, our result is stronger in two ways. (a): we do not assume that the fibers are reduced or equidimensional and (b): $A$ doesn't have to be local, it can be e.g. $\Z$ or $\k[t]$, $\k$ an arbitrary field.
+Apart from the fact that there is no restriction for $\dim A$ in \cite{CL06}, our result is stronger in several ways.
+We do not assume (a) that the residue fields at closed points of $\Spec A$ are perfect, (b) that $X$ is equidimensional, (c) that the fibers are reduced curves and (d) that $A$ is local; it can be e.g. $\Z$ or $\k[t]$, $\k$ an arbitrary field.
 Thus our semicontinuity holds also for closed points in a neighbourhood of the given point $s$ in $\Spec A$.

-For complex analytic map germs $f:(X,x) \to (S,0)$, with $(S,0)=(\C,0)$ and $(X_0,x)$ a {\em reduced} curve singularity, the result is classical and due to Teissier \cite{Te78}.
+For complex analytic map germs $f:(X,x) \to (S,0)$, with $(S,0)=(\C,0)$ and $(X_0,x)$ a {\em reduced curve singularity,} the result is classical and due to Teissier \cite{Te78}.